ybalkind/davidklaing.github.io/_posts/2016-09-01-the-righteous-mind.md

 ---
 layout: post
-title: Summary of The Righteous Mind, by Jonathan Haidt
+title: Summary: The Righteous Mind
-description: I think everyone should read this book.
-But if you don't have time, you can read my summary instead.
+description: How do people think about right and wrong?
+This is an empirical question, and The Righteous Mind’s primary goal is to answer it.
-categories: "blog books"
+categories: "blog books summaries"
 published: true
 ---